-a school/group of schools, a tertiary education provider/group or a community organisation/group, or a career advisory organisation/body and an employer/employer group, industry body (including business bodies) or training provider (including group training organisations).
+a school/group of schools, educators/group of educators, community group or organisation focussed on services to young people and an employer/employer group, industry body or training organisation (including group training organisations).

 If you, as the lead applicant fall under one category, you only need to include a partner from the other category.